bobllor/macdeploy/README.md

   - `password` (REQUIRED): The password of the admin account.

 `packages`: Section of package file names being installed from the `pkg-files` directory.
-  - `package_name`: The package file, *it is case sensitive and must have the same name*.
+  - `package_name`: The package file, *it is case sensitive and must have the same name* as the `.pkg` files in the package directory.
 Do not include the extension `.pkg`.
-    - `installed_file_name`: The application or directory of the package files after installation, *it is case sensitive and must have the same name*.
+    - `installed_file_name`: The application or directory of the package files after installation, *it is case sensitive and must have the same name* as the files as they are in the directories.
     Do not include the extension `.app` if applicable.
 Can be omitted but must pass an empty value `-` or `- ""`.

 `search_directories`: Section of an array of paths that are used for `installed_file_name` to search.

-`server_host` (REQUIRED): The FQDN of the server, this is required for communications and must be in HTTPS.
+`server_host` (REQUIRED): The URL of the server, this is required for communications and must be in HTTPS.
 By default it is the private IP of the server.

 `file_vault`: Boolean used to enable or disable FileVault activation in the deployment.